California county routes in zone G

 There are 21 routes assigned to the "G" zone of the California Route Marker Program, which designates county routes in California.
 The "G" zone includes county highways in Monterey, San Benito, San Luis Obispo, Santa Clara, and Santa Cruz counties.

 G1

 County Route G1 (CR G1) is a road in San Benito County, California, United States, providing access to Fremont Peak State Park from State Route 156 in San Juan Bautista.
 It is signed as San Juan Canyon Road for almost the entire length except for a small portion of The Alameda.

 Route description

+Though some maps mark G1 as extending about 10.8 mi from Fremont Peak State Park's main parking lot to State Route 156, officially the county route is only 5.42 mi from near its intersection with Hillside Drive.